xmkdgdz/trpc-a2a-go/README.md

 ## Creating Your Own Agent

-### 1. Implement the TaskProcessor Interface
+### 1. Implement the MessageProcessor Interface

-This interface defines how your agent processes incoming tasks:
+This interface defines how your agent processes incoming messages:

 ```go
 import (